eusoubrasileiro/stocks/README.md

 ## Stocks Prediction
 System for Stock Inefficiency Identification and Movement Prediction

+*I no longer work on this personal project.
+Keeping it here as my portfolio and for knowledge sharing with whoever might find it usefull.
+Here I used Python, C++ 11, Sklearn, Tensorflow to Pytorch and Libtorch Api (mostly).*

 Several tentatives by my head, lots of learning and a little experience on financial market.
 Have used from sklearn, tensorflow to pytorch.
 Binary options, future contracts and stocks.
 Pandas and written a bunch of code starting in April 2018.